asdfjkl/jfxchess/README.md

 Version 4.3
 - [DONE] opening book support
-- replace Stockfish skill level with UciLimitStrength (any engine)
+- [DONE] replace Stockfish skill level with UciLimitStrength (any engine)
 - more options to edit/replace/add games in pgn files
 - visual representation (i.e. graph) of game progress
 - ability to set default database
 - ship a default database of a few thousand interesting games
 - option to show arrow that illustrates engine top-move in analysis
-- "drag" pieces in enter-position dialog
+- [DONE] "drag" pieces in enter-position dialog
 - show more engine info: Tablebase Hits and Hash percentage
 - ship with pre-configured 4-piece (size!) tablebases
 - ability to click on engine lines